XtraChase/Train-Schedule/README.md

 ## What I Learned

 - Javascript timers using minute.js
-- How to concatenate user input data to a table+
+- How to concatenate user input data to a table

 ### Technologies